hashicorp/consul/website/content/README.md

 - `register/service/k8s/external` contains information about registering services running on external nodes to Consul on Kubernetes by configuring them to join the Consul datacenter.
 - `register/external/k8s` contains information about registering services running on external nodes to Consul on Kubernetes with Consul External Services Manager (ESM).

-## Controlled vocabulary
+## Controlled vocabularies

-Consul's product-specific vocabulary is sub-divided into the following categories:

-- `architecture`: The product's components and their “maps” in cloud networking contexts.
-- `concepts`: Describes the complex behavior of technical systems in a non-literal manner.
-- `config-entry`: The configuration entries used to configure application behavior in the service mesh.
-- `envoy-extensions`: The third-party Envoy plugins that Consul supports.
-- `enterprise`: Features and operations available with a Consul Enterprise license.
-- `features`: Core components that facilitate the operation of Consul's unique offerings.
-- `fundamentals`: The knowledge, connection and authorization methods, interactions, configurations, and operations most users require to use the product.
-- `use-cases`: The highest level goals practitioners have; a product function that “solves” enterprise concerns and usually competes with other products.

-The following tables list the controlled vocabulary associated with each category.
+This section lists the standard names for files and directories, divded into sub-groups based on the descriptions in this `README`.

 ### Components vocabulary

-Consul's components vocabulary collects terms that describe Consul's built-in components, enterprise offerings, and other offerings that impact the operations of Consul agent clusters.
+Consul's _components_ vocabulary collects terms that describe Consul's built-in components, enterprise offerings, and other offerings that impact the operations of Consul agent clusters.

 - `acl`
 - `admin-partition`